-2) Make one payment per month instead of paying multiple cards with different due dates.
+2. Make one payment per month instead of paying multiple cards with different due dates.

 - If you’ve been carrying a balance on one or more cards for most of the year (10 out of 12 months, for example), or

-If you are struggling to make the minimum payments, or you find the interest rate too high to manage, it may be time for a credit card consolidation loan.
-If you can only afford to make the minimum payments on your credit cards, it may take you over 20 years to pay it all off.
+If you are struggling to make the minimum payments on your credit cards, or you find the interest rates untenable, then it may be time for a credit card consolidation loan.
+If you can only afford to make minimum payments on your existing debts, this could take you over 20 years to pay it all off.

 |0% Balance Credit Cards||